universityofsussex-rc/Workshops/exercises/basic/Exercise3/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Using SGE Variables
+## Using Slurm Variables

 <ol>
 <li> Simple Use of SGE Variables </li>

 Copy the ``workshop.job`` script and call it ``workshop_variables.job``.

-Modify the script to change directory to your ITS home directory, print the current working directory command output and the change back to the jobscript working directory using the `$SGE_O_WORKDIR` and `$HOME` variables.
+Modify the script to change directory to your ITS home directory, print the current working directory command output and the change back to the jobscript working directory using the ``$SLURM_SUBMIT_DIR`` and ``$HOME`` variables.

 <li> Simple Host check </li>